Uche-Precious-Onyia/Motor-Vehicle-Theft/README.md

 ## Project Topic
 Analysis of Motor Vehicle Theft
 ## Project Overview
 This project analyzes stolen vehicle data from the New Zealand Police Department to identify patterns in vehicle theft.
-Stolen vehicle data from the New Zealand police department's vehicle of interest database containing 6 months of data was collected to be used for analysis where the results will inform **evidence-based strategies for vehicle theft prevention, resource allocation for law enforcement, improved monitoring of high-risk locations, vehicle types,** and **time patterns associated with theft incidents.**
+Stolen vehicle data from the New Zealand police department's vehicle of interest database containing 6 months of data was collected to be used for analysis where the results will inform **evidence-based strategies for vehicle theft prevention, resource allocation for law enforcement, and improved monitoring of high-risk locations, vehicle types,** and **time patterns associated with theft incidents.**

 Uche Precious Onyia is the Data Analyst responsible for conducting this analysis and translating the findings into actionable insights.